 Yes.
-The EPO does not impose further criteria for the initial shortlisting process besides the minimum criteria mentioned in the GIG document.
-The university is free to adopt any criteria deemed appropriate.
-However, given the highly competitive nature of selection process, universities are encouraged to adopt a process that ensures the most capable graduates are shortlisted.
+The EPO does not impose further criteria for the initial shortlisting process besides the minimum programme eligibility criteria.
+The university may adopt any criteria deemed appropriate.
+However, given the highly competitive nature of the selection process, universities are encouraged to adopt a process that ensures the most capable graduates are shortlisted.

 Yes.
 Candidates are welcome to express a preference in the application form or in their letter of motivation, and many choose to do so.

 Recruitment is an open competition and selection is merit-based.
 Students are chosen based on their match with the EPO’s requirements and needs, their competencies, interest and motivation and demonstrated academic excellence.
 We recommend candidates include all information relevant to the role they wish to pursue, such as the skills that would help them best fulfil that role, within their application.

 Yes.
 The EPO operates multiple rounds of selection in order to optimise the allocation of candidates across the Office.

 The EPO will share with the university only the name, surname and area of work at the EPO of the successful candidates who were ultimately selected from the university shortlist.